 Stu: The second you walked out the door that it lost all it’s value.

 Mike: Yeah.
 So there, thanks Donald Trump, man.
 He does got us pay tax himself, man.
 How he’s never paid taxes and now he’s trying like screw people like me and you.
 I was saying I still have on my video blog, why does just Donald say thank you Americans abroad.
 We appreciate you.
-Thank you for representing our country where everybody shits on us and thinks we’re assholes.
+Thank you for representing our country where everybody talks bad about us and thinks we’re bad.
 Wow, you’re overseas, you were trying to help expand America.
 No, we’re gonna put up a walls and we’re gonna kick everybody else out and we’re make all the Americans overseas come back to America and eat like mac and cheese and watch like Apprentice.
 Watch one of his TV shows or something, I guess that’s what we got to do.